extrasalt/extrasalt.github.io/resume/resume.md

 # Mohan Muthukumar

-Mohan is a Senior Software Engineer at Avalara R&D. He's part of a fast-paced distributed team building no code tools to automate sales tax changes.
+Mohan is a Senior Software Engineer at Avalara R&D building distributed no-code tools to automate sales tax changes.
 He was previously with Indix, the largest product database company later acquired by Avalara.
 At Indix, he worked with large datasets, building and maintaining large distributed systems that crawled and parsed 2 billion products.

 Mohan has also been heavily involved with the Cloud Native Communities in Chennai since 2016.
 He's given several talks in the space including: Containerization, Container internals, Kubernetes Internals, Data processing in Kubernetes, Terraform and AWS firecracker microVMs.
 Mohan is also the lead organizer of Chaos Carnival: Cloud Native Chaos Engineering Conference.